 Temporary vs Persistent drives

-Before we are going to take a look at how to create the network drives, I first want to explain the difference between temporary and persistent drives.
+Before we are going to take a look at how to create network drives, I first want to explain the difference between temporary and persistent drives.

 Temporary drives can only be used in the current PowerShell session.
 They won’t be visible in Windows Explorer and will be gone when you close the PowerShell session.
 They are great to use when you need to interact with a remote folder or a long folder path on your local computer.